What to do if…

 Important note

-This is general information, not legal, financial, or law-enforcement advice.
-Processes and options vary by provider and situation; if you’re unsure, use official support channels and your bank’s fraud team.
+This is general information, not legal, financial, law-enforcement, cyber-security, or professional advice.
+Processes vary by provider and situation; use official support channels, your bank’s fraud team, and the relevant UK reporting route.

 Additional Resources